Renewable Energy Discussion Series

 On June 12, 2008, the Environmental and Energy Study Institute (EESI) and the offices of Senators Bernard Sanders (I-VT), Robert Menendez (D-NJ), Sam Brownback (R-KS), Maria Cantwell (D-WA), and Ken Salazar (D-CO) held a meeting to explore the potential of small wind turbines.
 The term "wind energy" conjures up images of utility-scale wind farms -- large arrays of two Megawatt turbines with blades the length of a football field.
 But what about the potential for residential-scale wind turbines?
 Is this technology viable and affordable for a typical homeowner?
 The discussion focused on these questions, as well as small wind's role in addressing energy security and climate change.
 Speakers for this event included:

 American Wind Energy Association (AWEA) Fact Sheet on Small Wind Turbines

 This was second in a series of informal conversations about renewable energy technologies.
 The series was intended to help Senate staffers better understand the possibilities of different kinds of renewable energy.
 A small group of energy experts led each interactive discussion, and answered a variety of questions, including:

 - Where is it currently used and where can it be deployed?

 - How much of our energy could we get from the technology?

 - What are the upfront costs and long term benefits?

 - How many design, construction, operation, & maintenance jobs are created?

-Click here for information from the second discussion, focusing on small wind turbines.
+Click here for information from the first discussion, focusing on concentrating solar power.